shatadip/YouTube-It/README.md

-# YouTube It Extension
+# Tube It Chrome Extension

-YouTube It is a Chrome extension designed to enhance your browsing experience by seamlessly opening YouTube with the current search term or the title of the active browser tab.
-With features like automatic search term extraction, a dedicated shortcut key, and intelligent search capabilities, YouTube It provides a convenient way to access relevant YouTube content.
+Tube It (a.k.a.
+YouTube It) is a Chrome extension designed to enhance your browsing experience by seamlessly opening YouTube with the current search term or the title of the active browser tab.
+With features like automatic search term extraction, a dedicated shortcut key, and intelligent search capabilities, Tube It provides a convenient way to access relevant YouTube content.

 ## Features